ethamck/website/content/howtocenterincss.md

 description = "A simpler remake of the defunct howtocenterincss.com."
 +++

-This assumes standards-compliant rendering, which requires a `<!doctype html>` at the top of your document.
+Assumes standards-compliant rendering, which requires a `<!doctype html>` at the top of your document. <noscript>Requires JavaScript to render both code and preview.</noscript>

 Compared to [other resources](https://css-tricks.com/centering-css-complete-guide/), this page gives you a simple few decisions rather than a giant tree.
 For most purposes, this selects the best solution, zero redundancy.